RAK811 Breakout Board Quick Start Guide

 Software Tools

-The bootloader of the RAK811 Breakout Board is already pre-installed upon manufacturing, so flashing the bootloader is not necessary for you to perform.
-If you find that the bootloader of your RAK811 Breakout Board damaged, kindly contact our support though our RAKwireless forum.
-However, if you want to upgrade the firmware of the device, refer to the miscellaneous section of this document.
+The bootloader for the RAK811 Breakout Board is pre-installed during manufacturing, so flashing the bootloader is not required.
+If you find the bootloader of your RAK811 Breakout Board to be damaged, contact our support team through the RAKwireless forum.
+For instructions on how to upgrade the firmware of the device, refer to the miscellaneous section of this document.

 - 1 pc - RAK811 Breakout Board (chipset pre-soldered on the board)